marijnh/Eloquent-JavaScript/20_node.md

 {{index "asynchronous programming", "Node.js", "error handling", "callback function"}}

-And most of these take a callback function as last parameter, which they call either with an error (the first argument), or a successful result (the second).
+Most of these take a callback function as the last parameter, which they call either with an error (the first argument) or with a successful result (the second).
 As we saw in [Chapter ?](async), there are downsides to this style of programming—the biggest one being that error handling becomes verbose and error-prone.